Algebra 2A/B Syllabus

 Students will assume the responsibility to find out what work and notes you missed while absent and that you complete those tasks promptly.
 After your return to school, you will be allowed one day per day absent to complete all missing material.
 If you miss a homework check, then expect to turn in the appropriate assignment in its place.
 If you are absent the class before a test/quiz, expect to take the test/quiz on the regularly schedule day (this means you must review on your own).
 If you are absent the day of a test/quiz, expect to take the test/quiz on the 1st day you return.
 IF YOU MISS CLASS DUE TO A FIELD TRIP OR PRE-ARRANGED ABSENCE, ALL HOMEWORK, QUIZZES, OR TESTS DUE ARE EXPECTED ON THE DAY YOU RETURN.
 Field trip participants ARE NOT CONSIDERED ABSENT!!!

-You will receive NO credit for any late assignment or any assignment completed in INK.
-I do not accept any late papers or papers done with ink.
+You will receive NO credit for any late assignment or and NO credit for any assignment completed in INK.
+I do not accept any papers done with ink.

 1. Homework will be given on a nearly daily basis.
 I intend to allow study time at the end of each period so that you may begin the assignment under my supervision.
 You will use that time for that purpose only.
 BUT, expect to spend 5-30 minutes, on average, outside of class to complete each assignment.

 2. You will complete in PENCIL ONLY all assignments, quizzes, and tests.
 You will receive a zero for graded material done in pen after the first week in a course.
-Ask to borrow a pencil before the bell rings as needed.
+Ask to borrow a pencil before the bell rings as needed and return it at the end of the period.

 3. I expect every problem in each homework assignment to be given an honest attempt by you.
 Each problem should have logical work shown even though you are convinced that your work or answers are wrong.
 Anything less than an honest attempt is considered incomplete.
 A zero and a homework check will be given for an assignment turned in with answers only unless specified by your teacher.

 4. You will follow the format as given in class for your homework.
-Always copy the original problem, with the exception of “story” problems.
+Always copy the original problem, with the exception of “story” problems or other wordy problems.

 5. Expect pop quizzes over your assignments.
 I will periodically have you transfer your homework solutions or notes over to another paper for a pop quiz.
 Other pop quizzes will be given orally or be handed out.
 You WILL be allowed to use your notebooks (notes and homework papers) on all Pop Quizzes (only).